 Landscapes Uncovered is run by Neil Mansfield.
-Neil is a freelance landscape and commercial photographer in the Brecon Beacons.
+I am a professional freelance landscape and commercial photographer in the Brecon Beacons.
 The National Park has become my adventure ground.
-The Beacons Beacons are Southern Britains highest mountain range and form a spinal backbone to the South and Mid Wales valleys.
-The features of which stretch across from Abergavenny and Hay on Wye in the East through the central Beacons and past Pen Y Fan across to Llandeilo and Llandovery in the West.
+The Beacons Beacons are Southern Britain’s highest mountain range and form a spinal backbone to the South and Mid Wales valleys.
+The features stretch across from Abergavenny and Hay on Wye in the East through the central Beacons and past Pen Y Fan across to Llandeilo and Llandovery in the West.
 It’s a vast landscape that has high peaks, green valleys, blue skies, limestone pavements and a diverse history stretching back many years.

 Where did it all begin?

-My photography began a few years ago with a trip to the Grand Canyon, these days however, the Brecon Beacons offer me a vast and unlimited supply of inspiration.
-I work for the Brecon Beacons National Park as a volunteer warden, so I know the area very well.
+The Brecon Beacons offer a vast and unlimited supply of inspiration.
+When time permits I volunteer for the Brecon Beacons National Park as a warden, so I know the area very well.
 I have photographed the Brecon Beacons National Park in all seasons from the early green shoots of Spring, to the colourful yellow hues of autumn through to the harsh icy cold winter.
 On the odd occasion I may just visit the Pembrokeshire Coast National Park, Gower or Snowdonia.